Maryellen Goodwin, who broke barriers for women at the RI State House, dies at 58

 PROVIDENCE, R.I.
 (WPRI) — Senate Majority Whip Maryellen Goodwin, who broke barriers for women at the State House over nearly four decades in the legislature, has died.
 She was 58.

-Goodwin’s death was confirmed by R.I.
-Senate President Dominick Ruggerio through a spokesperson.
+Goodwin’s death was confirmed by Senate President Dominick Ruggerio through a spokesperson, who said she passed away overnight.
 She had been battling cancer for a number of years.

 “Our hearts are shattered by the news that our beloved colleague Maryellen Goodwin has passed away,” Ruggerio said in a statement.
 “Her accomplishments are numerous, and her legacy will be indelible.”

-Note: This article has been updated and expanded.